 - Urdu: गुले मख़मल Gul-e makhmal

-In Trinidad, the amaranth flowers are boiled to make a tea which is used for a baby gripe, oliguria, cough, and diabetes.
+In Trinidad, the amaranth flowers are boiled to make tea which is used for baby gripe, oliguria, cough, and diabetes.
 It is one of the oldest herbal medicinal plants used for treating common allergies and viral infections in these areas.

 The flowers of Gomphrena globosa are rich in betacyanins.
 It has a wide range of applications as additives and supplements in the food industry, cosmetics, and livestock feed.

 The betacyanins in globe amaranth are well suited to be used as a natural food dye and have a red-violet color.
 The average stable pH value of betacyanins is between 3 and 7.

 Are all Amaranth edible? – The members of the family Amaranthaceae are well known for their edible characteristics.
 Though not all variety of Amaranth or gomphrena is completely edible.
 Actually, some varieties are even restricted from consumption, especially for humans.
 We consider edible plants as those that can be consumed by humans mostly.
 Technically, most of the varieties of gomphrena can be consumed by animals, especially cattle, but are not much digestive for the human gut.

 The average height of gomphrena is about 1.5 – 2 ft. or 18-24 inches.
 A fully grown globe amaranth can spread up to 12 inches in width attaining a maximum height of 24 inches.
 Though you can find shorter plants blooming in the flowering season.
 Sometimes in better soil quality and climatic conditions, these plants can grow up to 30 inches or 60 cm taller covering half a meter area in diameter.